Full-Time Academic Academic Programs (AAP) Level IV Services Identification Procedures

 The local school mails FCPS-administered test results to parents or guardians.

 Additional testing can be done:

-- through a private, state-licensed psychologist.
-A copy of their license must accompany results.
+- Through a private, state-licensed psychologist.
+A copy of their license must accompany the results.
 Test results need to be reported in ability index format as well as percentile.